project-open-data/project-open-data.github.io/index.md

 4-7 A data.json validator can help you check compliance with the POD schema.
 There is one [hosted at Project Open Data](http://project-open-data.github.com/json-validator/); another [written by Dave Caraway](http://dwcaraway.github.io/podschema/validate.html); and [another one written by HHS](http://hub.healthdata.gov/pod/validate).

+4-8 [Project Open Data Dashboard](http://data.civicagency.org) - A dashboard to check the status of /data and /data.json at each agency.
+This also includes a validator.

-4-8 [Data.json File Merger](http://data.json.file.merger.ongithub.com/) - Allows the easy combination of multiple data.json files from component agencies or bureaus into one combined file.
+4-9 [Data.json File Merger](http://data.json.file.merger.ongithub.com/) - Allows the easy combination of multiple data.json files from component agencies or bureaus into one combined file.

-4-9 [API Sandbox](http://project-open-data.github.com/api-sandbox) - Interactive API documentation systems.
+4-10 [API Sandbox](http://project-open-data.github.com/api-sandbox) - Interactive API documentation systems.

-4-10 [CFPB Project Qu](https://github.com/cfpb/qu) - The CFPB's in-progress data publishing platform, created to serve public data sets.
+4-11 [CFPB Project Qu](https://github.com/cfpb/qu) - The CFPB's in-progress data publishing platform, created to serve public data sets.

-4-11 [HMDA Tools](http://https://github.com/cfpb/hmda-tools) - Lightweight tools to make importing and analyzing [Home Mortgage Disclosure Act](http://en.wikipedia.org/wiki/Home_Mortgage_Disclosure_Act) data easier.
+4-12 [HMDA Tools](http://https://github.com/cfpb/hmda-tools) - Lightweight tools to make importing and analyzing [Home Mortgage Disclosure Act](http://en.wikipedia.org/wiki/Home_Mortgage_Disclosure_Act) data easier.

-4-12 [ESRI2Open](http://github.com/project-open-data/esri2open) - A tool which converts spatial and non-spatial data form ESRI only formats to the Open Data formats, CSV, JSON, or GeoJSON, making them more a part of the WWW ecology.
+4-13 [ESRI2Open](http://github.com/project-open-data/esri2open) - A tool which converts spatial and non-spatial data form ESRI only formats to the Open Data formats, CSV, JSON, or GeoJSON, making them more a part of the WWW ecology.

-4-13 [ckanext-datajson](https://github.com/HHS/ckanext-datajson) - A CKAN extension to generate agency.gov/data.json catalog files.
+4-14 [ckanext-datajson](https://github.com/HHS/ckanext-datajson) - A CKAN extension to generate agency.gov/data.json catalog files.

-4-14 [DKAN](http://drupal.org/project/dkan) - An open data portal modeled on [CKAN](http://ckan.org/).
+4-15 [DKAN](http://drupal.org/project/dkan) - An open data portal modeled on [CKAN](http://ckan.org/).
 DKAN is a stand alone Drupal distribution that allows anyone to spin up an open data portal in minutes as well as two modules, [DKAN Dataset](http://drupal.org/project/dkan_dataset) and [DKAN Datastore](http://drupal.org/project/dkan_datastore), that can be added to existing Drupal sites to add data portal functionality to an exist Drupal site.

-4-15 [DataVizWiz](https://drupal.org/project/datavizwiz) - A [Drupal](http://drupal.org) module that provides a fast way to get data vizualizations online.
+4-16 [DataVizWiz](https://drupal.org/project/datavizwiz) - A [Drupal](http://drupal.org) module that provides a fast way to get data vizualizations online.

-4-16 [Esri Geoportal Server](https://github.com/Esri/geoportal-server/) - Open source catalog supporting ISO/FGDC/DC/... metadata with mapping to DCAT to support agency.gov/data.json listings in addition to providing [OGC CSW](http://www.opengeospatial.org/standards/cat), [OAI-PMH](http://www.openarchives.org/pmh/) and [OpenSearch](http://www.opensearch.org).
+4-17 [Esri Geoportal Server](https://github.com/Esri/geoportal-server/) - Open source catalog supporting ISO/FGDC/DC/... metadata with mapping to DCAT to support agency.gov/data.json listings in addition to providing [OGC CSW](http://www.opengeospatial.org/standards/cat), [OAI-PMH](http://www.openarchives.org/pmh/) and [OpenSearch](http://www.opensearch.org).
 Supports automated harvesting from other open catalog sources.

 ----------------